SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

 they do about it.

-My opinion is that they should EUA them immediately, but then nobody has to care about the opinion of a crankly old scientist who's the proprietor of a Crummy Little Blog That Nobody Reads (CLBTNR). :-)
+My opinion is that they should EUA them immediately, but then nobody has to care about the opinion of a cranky old scientist who's the proprietor of a Crummy Little Blog That Nobody Reads (CLBTNR). :-)